John Tien: Career

 From 2011 to 2021, Tien served in various roles at Citigroup to include being the chief operating officer for Citi Retail Services largest Mastercard and American Express co-branded card portfolios.

-Tien also served as the national co-head of Citi Salutes which was Citigroup’s firm-wide initiative that supported veterans and military families from 2016-2021.
+He also served as the national co-head of Citi Salutes which was Citigroup's firm-wide initiative that supported veterans and military families from 2016 to 2021.

 Tien was a managing director of the Citigroup regional services organization based in Atlanta.

 On April 12, 2021, President Joe Biden announced his intent to nominate Tien to be the United States deputy secretary of homeland security under Alejandro Mayorkas.
 On April 22, 2021, his nomination was sent to the Senate.
 On June 17, 2021, Tien was confirmed in a full Senate vote by 60–34.
 He was sworn in as Deputy Secretary on June 24, 2021.

-In September 2021, Tien represented the United States of America at the Group of Seven (G7) Interior and Security Minister’s meeting where he was quoted as saying, “The United States is proud to stand with our G7 allies in our counterterrorism efforts and we look forward to continued cooperation to protect our nations from shared threats to our national security, as well as continued partnership to protect and support vulnerable Afghans.”
+In September 2021, Tien represented the United States of America at the Group of Seven (G7) Interior and Security Minister's meeting where he was quoted as saying, "The United States is proud to stand with our G7 allies in our counterterrorism efforts and we look forward to continued cooperation to protect our nations from shared threats to our national security, as well as continued partnership to protect and support vulnerable Afghans."

+Tien retired on July 20, 2023, and was succeeded by Kristie Canegallo.

 Non-profit and other social sector work

-From 2011 to 2021, Tien served on various U.S. military veterans boards and leadership councils to include being the Board Chair of The Mission Continues until 2019 when his term-limited term concluded.
-Tien’s other boards and councils included: (1) The Bob Woodruff Leadership Council; (2) The Howard and Sheri Schultz Family Foundation Advisory Board; (3) New Politics Leadership Council; (4) The Warrior Alliance Board; (5) Fourblock supporter and employer mentor; and (6) the VETLANTA board.
+From 2011 to 2021, Tien served on various U.S. military veterans boards and leadership councils including being the board chair of The Mission Continues until 2019 when his term-limited term concluded.
+Tien's other boards and councils included: (1) The Bob Woodruff Leadership Council; (2) The Howard and Sheri Schultz Family Foundation Advisory Board; (3) New Politics Leadership Council; (4) The Warrior Alliance Board; (5) Fourblock supporter and employer mentor; and (6) the VETLANTA board.
 He also served as a volunteer leadership seminar instructor at Georgia Gwinnett College.
 Tien remains a member of Leadership Atlanta, a civic leadership non-profit in Atlanta, Georgia.

-Awards and Decorations
+Awards and decorations

-Tien’s military awards and decorations include the Bronze Star Medal with one oak leaf cluster, the Presidential Unit Citation, the Valorous Unit Award, and the Combat Action Badge.
+Tien's military awards and decorations include the Bronze Star Medal with one oak leaf cluster, the Presidential Unit Citation, the Valorous Unit Award, and the Combat Action Badge.
 In 1995, Tien was one of twelve U.S. Army active-duty captains to win the General Douglas MacArthur Leadership Award.

-In 2016, a room was dedicated to Tien at West Point’s historic Thayer Hotel.
+In 2016, a room was dedicated to Tien at West Point's historic Thayer Hotel.